YShin044/IT_Helpdesk-Sys_Admin_Lab/README.md

 ---

 ## 🌱 Future Development Roadmap

--   [ ] **File Server & NTFS Permissions:** Implement a dedicated file server with granular, role-based access controls.
+This project serves as a solid foundation.
+The next logical steps to evolve this lab into a more comprehensive enterprise environment include:

--   [ ] **DHCP Server:** Deploy and manage a centralized DHCP service for the network.
--   [ ] **Windows Server Update Services (WSUS):** Centrally manage and deploy Windows updates to all clients.
+-   [ ] **Implement Core Network Services:** Deploy and manage a centralized DHCP server to handle IP address allocation and a WSUS server to control the deployment of Windows updates to all clients.
+-   [x] **File Server & Granular Permissions:** Establish a dedicated File Server, create departmental shares, and apply granular NTFS permissions to enforce role-based access control (RBAC).
--   [ ] **Automated Off-boarding Script:** Develop a comprehensive script to fully automate the employee departure process (disable account, archive data, remove group memberships).
+-   [ ] **Automate the Full Employee Lifecycle:** Develop a comprehensive PowerShell Off-boarding script to handle employee departures, including disabling the account, archiving data, removing group memberships, and converting the mailbox.
+-   [ ] **Establish Hybrid Identity:** Integrate the on-premises Active Directory with Azure Active Directory using Azure AD Connect, enabling a foundational hybrid cloud environment and preparing for modern management.
+-   [ ] **Advanced Security Policies:** Implement more advanced GPOs, such as Folder Redirection for user profiles and AppLocker to restrict unauthorized software execution.

 ---